vercel/next.js/readme.md

 <details>
   <summary>How do I use CSS-in-JS solutions?</summary>

 Next.js bundles [styled-jsx](https://github.com/zeit/styled-jsx) supporting scoped css.
-However you can use a CSS-in-JS solution in your Next app by just including your favorite library [as mentioned before](#css-in-js) in the document.
+However you can use a CSS-in-JS solution in your Next.js app by just including your favorite library [as mentioned before](#css-in-js) in the document.
 </details>

 <details>